Security-Onion-Solutions/securityonion-docs/elasticsearch.rst

 To edit the global policy that applies to ALL indices, navigate to global_overrides --> policy --> phases and there you will see the cold, delete, hot, and warm ILM phases.

-To edit the policy for an individual index, first click the ``Options`` menu at the top of the page and then enable the ``Show all configurable settings, including advanced settings.`` option.
+To edit the policy for an individual index, first click the ``Options`` menu at the top of the page and then enable the ``Show advanced settings`` option.
 Then navigate to $index --> policy --> phases.
 There you will see the cold, delete, hot, and warm ILM phases for that particular index.

 It's important to note that settings like ``min_age`` are calculated relative to the rollover date (NOT the original creation date of the index).
 For example, if you have an index that is set to rollover after 30 days and delete ``min_age`` set to 30 then there will be 30 days from index creation to rollover and then an additional 30 days before deletion.